Skip to main content

 There is no significant downtime.
 You can return to normal activities immediately.
 We advise avoiding intense exercise for 24 hours after treatment.

 Compensatory sweating is more commonly associated with surgical treatments (ETS).
-It is very rarely reported with botulinum toxin treatment for focal hyperhidrosis.
+It is very rarely reported with this treatment for focal hyperhidrosis.

 Plan Your Next Step